scottnath/jsonresume-theme-microdata/README.md

 npm install jsonresume-theme-microdata
 ```

-## Why is this theme different than `jsonresume-theme-even`?
+## How is this theme different than `jsonresume-theme-even`?

+**note: this resume should replicate [rbardini's `even` theme][even-theme].**

+### microdata

-This resume adds structured data in the form of microdata added as attributes throughout the HTML.
-There are also slight changes to the HTML structure for semantic reasons.
+This resume includes structured data in the form of microdata added as attributes throughout the HTML.

 To learn more, see the article [Make your resume SEO friendly using JSON Resume with microdata][explainer]

+### schema.json extension

+Extra properties were added to support control of the final structured data output on some content types.
+For instance, in the `Work` HTML, the default designation for an employer is the Type `Organization`, but [schema.org/Organization](https://schema.org/Organization) has a lot of specific subTypes like `Corporation` or `WorkersUnion` - each with their own sub-data.

+See the Options below for how to add them to your resume.json.

+### HTML changes

+There are also slight changes to the HTML structures.
+Some changes, including the addition of `part` attributes, are there for styling and to allow usage in web components

+### expanded distribution library

+The HTML structures from this repo are exported in the NPM distribution.

 ## Usage